aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

-# Welcome to the Software Development Life Cycle (SDLC) Orgnaization CDK app
+# Welcome to the Software Development Life Cycle (SDLC) Organization CDK app

-As described in root [README](../../README.md), this [CDK](https://docs.aws.amazon.com/cdk/latest/guide/apps.html) app strive to give you a clean and easy to use set of environments (AWS Accounts) to develop and operate sofware on AWS following best practices.
+As described in root [README](../../README.md), this [CDK](https://docs.aws.amazon.com/cdk/latest/guide/apps.html) app strives to give you a clean and easy to use set of environments (AWS Accounts) to develop and operate software on the following AWS best practices.

 ## MUST READ

-* This first CDK app is deploying several AWS accounts which are resources with specific contraints in regards to deletion ([Official doc](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/), such as 90 days wait period).
+* This first CDK app is deploying several AWS accounts which are resources with specific constraints in regards to deletion ([Official doc](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/), such as 90 days wait period).
 Therefore, be aware that rolling back the creation of those resources is not supported.

-* Since everything is code in a repository, access and permission of to this repository needs to be carefully managed.
+* Since everything is code in a repository, access and permission to this repository needs to be carefully managed.

 ## Under the hood

-This CDK app will instanciate the following resources:
+This CDK app will instantiate the following resources:

 * An [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html)
 * Multiple [AWS Accounts](https://aws.amazon.com/organizations/faqs/#Organizing_AWS_accounts) under different [Organizational Unit](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html)